 One of the reasons I started Trapital was to be independent.
 This gives me the freedom to conduct unbiased assessments and keep it 100.

 I am not paid or sponsored by the companies or artists that I write about.
-I do not hold individual stocks in any of these companies either.
+I do not hold individual stocks in the companies I write about.
 I am fully supported by Trapital’s membership.

 No puff pieces, no filler.
 If I write a favorable or unfavorable story about a topic or person, it’s because I did the research and I believe it’s justified.
 I might not always be correct, but I will be open about when I’m not and reference it in the future.